dattranclouds/dattranclouds.github.io/_posts/2023-12-14-github-copilot-and-github-advance-security-workshop-microsoft.md

 <br>

-# AI is powerfull, let's utilize it into your work to inscrease quality and productivity.
+<b> AI is powerfull, let's utilize it into your work to inscrease quality and productivity. </b>